 The next day after the Grammy’s, everyone from your mom to

 your hamster (probably) was dialling up AOL to search for pics.
+It became a rage overnight.
 While most of

 us were busy perfecting our MySpace profiles, the world was suddenly obsessed

 with one thing – J-Lo’s jaw-dropping dress.
+A re-telecast of the entire show was not going to happen the next day or for some time anyway.
 But Google’s response?
 ‘Best I

 can do is a 300-word essay from FashionPolice.net’.
+It was utterly disappointing for the netizens because their only hope was the internet.
 Imagine needing a photo

 of J-Lo’s dress so badly, you’d willingly click on Page 2 of Google.
-That’s the
+You would even call up your ISP to arrange for a photo.
+That was the

 level of desperation we are talking about here.
+People were going crazy over the previous night's dress.
 The search volume was so insane

 that engineers reportedly found a sticky note in the office that read…Fix image

 search or we riot.
 P.S.
 Bring more Cheetos.
+It felt as if the world had stopped and turned right into the street of that green Versace gown.
 Quote from a very tired 2000s

 dev…